More than $30 million in unclaimed stimulus checks left behind by Coloradans

 Collectively, these five states failed to cash over $650 million in stimulus.

-Pennsylvania’s refusal rate — 1.17% of stimulus checks uncashed — was nearly double Mississippi’s rate of 0.67%, which was the lowest in the nation.
+Pennsylvania’s refusal rate of 1.17% of stimulus checks uncashed was nearly double Mississippi’s rate of 0.67%, which was the lowest in the nation.

+Pennsylvania is a Democratic-voting state and Mississippi a Republican-voting states, but across the board there is not a strong connection between a state’s political affiliation its rate of stimulus check refusal.

+Rates of check refusal were fairly evenly spread among the political spectrum.

-The ten states with both the highest and lowest percentages of refused checks were similarly matched in terms of political leanings, too.
+The ten states with both the highest and lowest percentages of refused checks had similar numbers of red and blue states.

 Number of unclaimed stimulus checks by state